Drive sales on autopilot with ecommerce-focused featuresSee Features

 - It saves you money.
-The Harvard Business Review showed that it is 5-25 times cheaper to keep a customer than to acquire a new one.
+The Harvard Business Review suggested that it is 5-25 times cheaper to keep a customer than to acquire a new one.

 - It helps you identify what must be improved.
 86% of customers are willing to pay up to 25% more for products and services just to have a better customer experience.

 - It generates better conversion and referral rates, lower churn rate.
 Loyal customers are five times as likely to purchase, five times as likely to forgive bad experiences, seven times more likely to try your new offerings, and four times more likely to refer to the brand.

 Obviously, customer retention program is something that needs to be implemented by ecommerce businesses.
 But how do you know when the best time comes?

 Keep reading and figure this out.